zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### A. Physical Lab Notebooks

 All members of the lab should record the details of their daily research activities in the form of a lab notebook with dated entries.
-This is a requirement for federally-funded research.
 Lab notebooks must be turned in at the conclusion of your tenure in the lab.
-We have adopted reusable notebooks by [RocketBook](<https://www.rocketbook.com>) as our official lab notebook system.
-You will be issued a RocketBook and will be expected to use this to document your daily experimental activities.
-This will require installing the RocketBook app on your phone and associating an account with your official university e-mail address.
-You should regularly take images and export your notes to your dedicated folder on the lab Box (``/RocketBook/``) and to your Google Drive account as personal backup.
+You have the option of using permanent lab notebooks or reusable notebooks by [RocketBook](<https://www.rocketbook.com>) to document your daily experimental activities.
+If you choose the RocketBook option, install the app on your phone and associate the account with your official university e-mail address.
+You should regularly take images and export your RocketBook notes to your dedicated folder on the lab Box (``/RocketBook/``) and to your Google Drive account as personal backup.

 ### B. Electronic Lab Notebooks

 The laboratory uses [Benchling](<https://www.benchling.com>) as a shared electronic lab notebook (ELN) and central repository for all molecular biology and cloning efforts.
 Lab members will receive an invitation to join the ZamanianLab Benchling organization page.
 Electronic summaries of work (including gels and printouts) should be regularly annotated and recorded into your defined Benchling lab notebook project space.
 This means that your electronic notes should include the minimal set of notes required to repeat any molecular biology experiment that you have performed.
 Do not let too much time elapse before you convert your physical notes into electronic form, as it is easier to clear up ambiguities when experiments are fresh in memory.
 This should develop into a habit.
 Benchling also provides tools for the planning of molecular cloning tasks and the design of reagents.
+Our lab plasmid inventory can also be found on Benchling.

 ### C. Box Storage